 Long gone are the small-scale family farms that provide dairy to local cheese producers and families.
 This is the era of industrialized agriculture and concentrated animal feeding operations (CAFOs).
 One of the many dirty secrets of industrialized dairy production is the use of antibiotics.
 CAFO operators use antibiotics to make up for the concentrated confinement of animals, unsanitary living conditions, and the use of hormones.

 Using antibiotics for non-therapeutic purposes, any use of antibiotics in food animals without disease or documented disease exposure, has led to the development of antibiotic resistant (AR) bacteria, which have infiltrated our food system and pose a major risk to human health.
 According to the Center for Disease Control (CDC) 22 percent of AR infections originate from foodborne pathogens.
-This is not an unexpected outcome, in fact in his 1952 Nobel Peace Prize acceptance speech Alexander Flemming warned of the creation of superbugs from the misuse of antibiotics, a warning we ignored.
+This was never an unexpected outcome, in fact in his 1952 Nobel Peace Prize acceptance speech Alexander Flemming warned of the creation of superbugs from the misuse of antibiotics, a warning we ignored.
 The big question is what happens when even our strongest antibiotics no longer win out against the toughest bacteria?

 Following the “get big or get out” mantra from policy leaders, the agricultural industry adopted heavy use of antibiotics.
 The most common non-therapeutic uses of antibiotics are for prevention of disease and growth promotion.
 Of the 29 million pounds of antibiotics used each year 80 percent goes to livestock.
 Entire herds or flocks are continually given low doses of antibiotics in their feed or water to prevent disease and promote growth, two things that would happen naturally if animals had more natural living conditions and access to pasture.